 Vacation weather, summer breeze, waterpark season, blah, blah, blah…. call it what you like, but there’s no point hiding the fact that summer in Korea can get ridiculously hot.
 Air conditioning and fans sometimes just don’t cut it.
 Even a cold shower doesn’t cut it.
 The moment you step out of the bathroom, humidity hits.
 Again.
+But Korean summer foods come to the rescue!

-Summer ruins your metabolism, health, and stamina because of how much sweat (=water) you lose during the day.
+Summer ruins your metabolism, health, and stamina because of how much sweat (= water) you lose during the day.
 Now, Koreans have found their own solution to battle the heat: a tradition called, “복날,” pronounced Boknal.

 There are three of these during the summer: Chobok (the first bok), Joongbok (the middle bok), and Malbok (the last bok).
 They take place over the course of three separate days in the summer annually and depend on the lunar calendar.